madannes/dev-start/README.md

 jQuery is ancient (in web years) but still widely used and helpful for basic web apps.
 The videos and examples in [KA's jQuery section](https://www.khanacademy.org/computing/computer-programming/html-js-jquery) are probably worth going thru (at 2x speed anyway), but you might find it faster to scan thru the [w3schools alternative](https://www.w3schools.com/jquery/default.asp). jQuery is less important than the previous section because frameworks like Angular, React and Vue are way more powerful (and valuable career-wise) once you get the HTML, CSS and JS basics down.
 However, jQuery will probably be around (people's jobs will include maintaining sites/apps that use it) for a long time.
 Since it elegantly glues HTML, CSS and JS (aka web) development, it will probably also help you get your brain wrapped around the concepts quicker.
 Guessing again.. this should maybe take 3hrs..?

 ## What's next

+Kudos to you if you made it this far!

 * Source control - git
 * Tools - VSCode, GitHub, BitBucket